-The Second Anointing – Sealing – Holy Spirit of Promise
+The Second Anointing According to Man – Sealing – Holy Spirit of Promise

 The second anointing is an extension of the initiatory.
 One could say, in fact, that the second anointing completes the initiatory: where the initiatory promises future blessings contingent on initiates’ faithfulness, the second anointing actually bestows those blessings.
 Unlike the endowment or temple marriage, the second anointing is not regarded as essential for salvation.
 Relatively few Saints receive the second anointing; indeed, the rite is so rarely spoken of that most Saints around the globe are probably unaware it exists.
 Presumably, the rite is administered to General Authorities and their wives, as well as to other couples with whom the hierarchy is acquainted, in recognition of extraordinary faithfulness.